xpf0000/PhpWebStudy/README.md

 ## ✨ FEATURES

 - Simple and clear graphical interface
-- Simultaneously run multiple PHP versions, supports PHP5.x - PHP8.x.
+- Simultaneously run multiple PHP versions, supports PHP5.x - PHP8.x, run as PHP-FPM mode.
 - Software version switching Choose the corresponding version for development and debugging according to development needs.
 - Quickly create new projects, initialize with the selected framework, support: wordpress, laravel, yii2, symfony, thinkphp, codeIgniter, cakephp, slim
+- Local DNS Server, access local sites from phones and other computers using domain names
 - Customized configuration for each software
 - Instant view of log files
-- host management
+- Site Management, set port number, php version, ssl certificate for each site
-- One-click setting of url rewrite for common PHP projects.
+- One-click setting of nginx url rewrite for common PHP projects.
-- One-click switch brew domestic source, to solve the problem of slow installation of brew update
 - One click to generate SSL self-signed certificate
-- PHP code obfuscation, obfuscate a single file or the entire project
+- PHP code obfuscation, obfuscate a single file or the full project
-- Commonly used in the development of small tools, timestamp conversion, encoding / decoding, port occupation of one-click cleanup
+- Commonly used in the development of tools, timestamp conversion, encoding / decoding, port occupation of one-click cleanup

 ## 🖥 application interface